 During the high heat of the summer, your dog will be unable to properly regulate their temperature in the same way that people can.
 This is unfortunate as Summer is a fun time of the year for dogs and families alike.
 Most dogs still adore playing outside in spite of the heat.
-However, summer safety needs to be taken seriously, and it is up to individual owners to ensure that a dog stays cool in the heat.
-Luckily, there are several steps dog owners can take on the sunniest days of the year to keep a dog cool in the heat.

 Be aware that dogs can suffer heatstroke which can be fatal in minutes.
 Dogs rely on panting, and discharging heat through their paw and wet nose, to control their own body temperature.
 Heat stroke is easily preventable if proper safety measures are taken.
 So here some ideas on how to keep dogs cool in the heat.